The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 • This classroom study tracked pretesting effects over a full semester in a university course.
 The researchers found that pretesting enhanced exam performance not only for pretested items but also for related, non-pretested material.
 These findings demonstrate that pretesting benefits transfer to authentic educational settings with real academic consequences.

-• The Pretesting Effect: Exploring the Impact of Feedback and Final Test Timing (Brizi et al., 2025)
+• The Pretesting Effect: Exploring the Impact of Feedback and Final Test Timing

 • This recent study examined how feedback timing and test timing influence pretesting effects.
 Results showed that pretesting benefits persisted even with delayed feedback and delayed testing, though immediate feedback produced larger effects.
-The findings suggest pretesting is robust across conditions commonly encountered in real educational settings.
+The findings suggest pretesting is strong across conditions commonly encountered in real educational settings.

 ---